 Gallery Z features works of precise geometric forms, created in the spirit of the Russian Constructivist art.
-For almost 20 years, artists from Slovakia but also countries around the world have displayed their works in Gallery Z. Seated in a former palace, the modern aspect of the gallery and the historical element of the building make an interesting contrast to your overall experience.
+For almost 20 years, artists from Slovakia but also countries around the world have displayed their works here.
+Seated in a former palace, the modern aspect of the gallery and the historical element of the building make an interesting contrast to your overall experience.

 Gallery Z can be found in the city center, on one of the busiest streets of our Old Town – Ventúrska street.
 It is housed in a neo-classical building called Zichy Palace – the building was built for a Count named Zichy in the 18th century.
 It is next to the House of beer, one of our Slovak pubs.

 Walk through a short passage (under the balcony), at its end you will see a sign directing you to the left corner of a small courtyard.
 This is where the entrance to the gallery is.